svenwlive/PyBrowser/README.md

 **Currently in `Alpha` stage**

 # some notes
-* the PyBrowser uses `.json` files to save its settings and bookmarks.
+* the PyBrowser uses `.json` files to save its settings, bookmarks and the website history.
 These files are saved to where the python script is located. **KEEP THIS IN MIND**

 # the requirements
 * a computer